 1. Plaque-Reducing Supplements

-- Key ingredients: Zinc, chlorhexidine, and specific enzymes like lysozyme.
+Key ingredients: Zinc, chlorhexidine, and enzymes like lysozyme.

 2. Omega-3 Fatty Acids